Codenivore/the_burroughs_test/README.md

 ### Commands Cheat Sheet

-- node index -h: Shows commans and options
+- `node index -h`: Shows commans and options
-- node index sr: Get standard 12 month report without being asked any questions
+- `node index sr`: Get standard 12 month report without being asked any questions
-- node index cr: Custom report.
+- `node index cr`: Custom report.
 It will ask you to provide your desired start date and the duration.

 ### Potential Feature Enhancement Considered